 The GCC is playing with the notion of standardized taxes, currency and even a political union.
 Yet there are plenty of hindrances.
 First and foremost, the small states of the GCC have an even bigger ally should push ever come to shove with Saudi Arabia.

-The US still has bases in every GCC country but Saudi Arabia.
+America still has bases in every GCC country but Saudi Arabia.
 These bases guarantee that no ambitious Saudi king can force these little states into the Saudi fold.
-While the US is not in the Persian Gulf to contain Saudi aggression as of now, that could well become the case in the future as Saudi Arabia resorts to more and more desperate measures to shore up the kingdom.
+While America is not in the Persian Gulf to contain Saudi aggression as of now, that could well become the case in the future as Saudi Arabia resorts to more and more desperate measures to shore up the kingdom.

 Like the EU, the progression of the GCC occurs only at a pace that does not threaten the United States.
 Currencies unions and custom markets are all well and good: unification is not.
 It helps that most GCC states don’t want to become part of some Saudi-led Greater Arabia.
 Oman made that blatantly clear the last time the subject came up.